kekuchan/swarmbject/docs/std/ds/Array.md

 ## "shift" member function:

 Shifts rightwise the elements of the array, to create an empty space to set manually.
-This might require creating a new array and copy all the elements due to the capacity, making the usage of the previous data member not valid.
+As it creates a new array and copy all the elements, usage of the previous data member is not valid.

 Parameters:
 * The index in the array to shift from.
 * The ammount to shift with.
-* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used when the capacity is increased and when the elements are shifted to set any element of the given array data at the given index, to be a copy of an element of the given array data at the given index.
+* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used when the new array is created to set any element of the given new array data at the given index, to be a copy of an element of the given previous array data at the given index.
 * A pointer to a "void*(unsigned int)" function that returns a new array data of the given size.
 * A pointer to a "void(void*)" function that